 - Makeover Montage: A slight example is done for Adam's character on the show.

-- May-December Romance: Parodied.
+- May–December Romance: Parodied.
 Rosie treats her relationship with Adam like it's this but it's shown how silly she's being.
-The age difference is his twenty nine to her forty.
+The age difference is his 29 to her 40.

 - No Periods, Period: Averted where Izzie gets hers early on and excitedly shops for tampons with Rosie.